Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 - Then listen.
 If the symptom could speak, what would it ask you to stop betraying?

 - Look for one aligned action.
+One honest repair, boundary, conversation, walk, appointment, meal, or page of writing.
 Not a life overhaul.
-One honest repair, boundary, conversation, walk, appointment, meal, or page of writing.

 - Track effects without grandiosity.
 Did the action increase clarity, capacity, connection, or groundedness?
 If not, update.